czbiohub-sf/utilities/README.md

 ### *New!* How to run Velocyto on some alignments

 This script will use the BAM files from a STAR alignment and create loom files using Velocyto.
-Currently only supports hg38.
+Currently supports hg38-plus and mm10-plus.

 To run the first of ten partitions: